fish-shell/fish-shell/doc_src/cmds/abbr.rst

 With **-f FUNCTION** or **--function FUNCTION**, **FUNCTION** is treated as the name of a fish function instead of a literal replacement.
 When the abbreviation matches, the function will be called with the matching token as an argument.
 If the function's exit status is 0 (success), the token will be replaced by the function's output; otherwise the token will be left unchanged.
 No **EXPANSION** may be given separately.

+The description set by **--description=DESCRIPTION** will be added to the completion description in the completion pager.

 Examples
 ########